 Select the backpack vacuum that’s right for the job

 The first step to choosing the right vacuum isn’t in a store–it’s on the job site or your living room floor.
 Consider what started you on this search and go from there.

 Identify your needs

 These vacuums come in multiple weights and sizes with dozens of different features, each of which is best applied to different surfaces and environments.

-A heavier, powerful vacuum, for example, can be applied to any part of the home–attics, basements, hardwood floors, and tough-to-clean carpets. a light-weight, maneuverable model is effective in an airplane cabin, for example, where there is limited space and very short carpet.
+A heavier, powerful vacuum, for example, can be applied to any part of the home–attics, basements, hardwood floors, and tough-to-clean carpets. a light-weight, maneuverable model is effective in an airplane cabin, for example, where there are limited space and very short carpet.

 Despite this, most of these vacuums are a manageable 10 pounds or less.

 Consider additional features like filtration, sound level, and ergonomic design for comfort and the space you wish to clean so you’re educated when you decide on the model you want.
-Keep your specifications handy when you begin to shop, or consult some online reviews to learn more.
+Keep your specifications handy when you begin to shop or consult some online reviews to learn more.

 Select the right product